-This homework is due at 11:59PM on Sunday, October 11.
+This homework is due at 11:59PM on Monday, October 4.
 Write your solution using LATEX.
-Submit this homework using github as a file called hw4.tex.
+Submit this homework using github as a .tex file.
 This is a partnered homework.
 You should primarily be discussing problems with your homework partner.